-Note: The content in grey box will be described in a future version in a later release.

 Figure 5-1: Data Mechanism Overview

 The main components above are thoroughly described and explained in the next clauses.
 However, before doing that, some information will be provided on the data contents characteristics, i.e. on the types of data that are able to be used to classify data as well as on the parameters that encompass each type and the scenarios where they could be found.